Assessing Neural Network Robustness via Adversarial Pivotal Tuning: Related Work

 \section{Related Work}

-\paragraph{Semantic Adversarial Robustness.} The majority of current literature considers adversarial robustness to pixel-space manipulations where the $l_p$ norm is bounded \cite{szegedy2013intriguing,fletcher2013practical}.
+\textbf{ Semantic Adversarial Robustness.} The majority of current literature considers adversarial robustness to pixel-space manipulations where the $l_p$ norm is bounded \cite{szegedy2013intriguing,fletcher2013practical}.
 For a comprehensive review, see \cite{akhtar2021advances}.
-We focus on approaches that semantically manipulate the input image, resulting in a naturally looking adversarial manipulation.
+We focus on an approach that semantically manipulates the input image, resulting in a naturally looking adversarial manipulation, instead of using noise attacks \cite{madry2017towards}.